Rusty507/Active-Directory-Home-Lab/README.md

 # Active Directory Home Lab

 This repository documents a hands-on Active Directory lab built in VirtualBox.
-The goal is to demonstrate practical knowledge of identity, access control, and basic Windows domain administration.
+The goal is to simulate enterprise identity infrastructure, implement least privilege access control, and document identity lifecycle processes using Active Directory.

 ## Environment
 - Oracle VirtualBox